vyastreb/FDTransportCode/README.md

 - For large-scale problems (for $N>2000$): use `petsc-cg.hypre`;
 - Avoid `petsc-cg.ilu`.

 The most reliable solvers for big problems are `petsc-cg.hypre` and `pardiso`.
 Here are the test data obtained on rough "contact" problems on Intel(R) Xeon(R) Platinum 8488C.
-Only solver's time is shown.
+Only solver's time is shown (relative tolerance for PETSc-CG.Hypre was set to 1e-8).

 <table>
   <thead>